microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

 #### Student Task 1.5: Long Form Content Understanding
   Provide both models with extensive customer feedback or product reviews and ask them to summarize the key points.

-  We have a `ch2_1.5_product_review.txt` file that contains a product review for you to use with the given prompt below.
-You will find the `ch2_1.5_product_review.txt` file in the data folder of the codespace.
-If you are working on your local workstation, you will find the `ch2_1.5_product_review.txt` file in the data folder of the `Resources.zip` file.
-Please copy past the contents of this within your prompt.
+  We have provided a `ch2_1.5_product_review.txt` file that contains a product review for you to use with the given prompt below.
+You will find the `ch2_1.5_product_review.txt` file in the `/data` folder of the codespace.
+If you are working on your local workstation, you will find the `ch2_1.5_product_review.txt` file in the `/data` folder of the `Resources.zip` file.
+Please copy & paste the contents of this file within your prompt.
   - Prompt: "Analyze a detailed product review and extract actionable insights that can inform future product development."
 ## Success Criteria